brian978/read-in-short/src/README.md

 ### Browser-Specific Manifest Files

-Due to differences in how Firefox and Chrome handle background scripts in Manifest V3, this extension includes two manifest files:
+Due to differences in how Firefox and Chrome handle background scripts in Manifest V3, this extension includes two manifest files in the src directory:

-- `manifest.json` - Default manifest for Firefox (by default in this repository)
+- `src/manifest.json` - Default manifest for Firefox (by default in this repository)
-- `manifest_firefox.json` - Backup of the Firefox manifest
+- `src/manifest_firefox.json` - Backup of the Firefox manifest
-- `manifest_chrome.json` - Created when switching to Chrome configuration
+- `src/manifest_chrome.json` - Created when switching to Chrome configuration

 The key difference is that Chrome requires background scripts to be defined using `service_worker`, while Firefox requires `scripts`.
-Use the provided switch-browser scripts to easily switch between configurations.
+Use the provided switch-browser scripts in the root directory to easily switch between configurations.

 ## Development

 ### Switching Browser Configurations

-The extension includes scripts to easily switch between Firefox and Chrome configurations:
+The extension includes scripts in the root directory to easily switch between Firefox and Chrome configurations:

 - `switch-browser.sh` (Linux/Mac) - Bash script to switch configurations
 - `switch-browser.bat` (Windows) - Batch file to switch configurations

-Usage:
+Usage (from the root directory):
 ```
 # Switch to Firefox configuration
 ./switch-browser.sh firefox  # Linux/Mac